TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 ## Build our Docker image for Google Cloud Platform
 In order to create our Google Cloud Platform ready Docker image, we need to follow the naming convention `gcr.io/{$project_id}/{image}:{tag}`

+NOTE: The tag we use for the image is simply a string.
+Some possible ways we might consider tagging our `web` image might include:

+    gcr.io/symmetric-rune-202220/web:v1
+    gcr.io/symmetric-rune-202220/web:0.1.0
+    gcr.io/symmetric-rune-202220/web:20180416-hotfix
+    gcr.io/symmetric-rune-202220/web:0.1.1build12

 To build our Docker image for the web application:

     $ docker build -f ./containers/web/Dockerfile -t gcr.io/symmetric-rune-202220/web:0.1.0 ./containers/web